Indian wolf: Predation on livestock

 Indian wolves will feed on livestock when natural prey is scarce.
 This causes human-wolf conflicts and wolf persecution since human population density is high in these areas.
 Grass is quickly grazed by livestock in unprotected grasslands that cannot sustain a blackbuck population afterward.
 Among domestic animals, goats are the primary target for Indian wolves, comprising 66% of wolf attacks around the Jhelum district, with sheep following at 27%.
 Wolves are also more prone to preying on livestock during denning periods and with pups below 5–6 months old.
 It is not uncommon for locals to exaggerate the magnitude of Indian wolf depredation and tell tales of their predatory wiles, contributing to hatred of the animal.

+Human–wildlife conflict has emerged as a major threat to the survival of the Indian wolf, particularly where human settlement and agriculture expansion coincides with its territory.
+With increasing grasslands and scrublands being converted into agricultural lands or cities, Indian wolves have no other option but to venture into villages in search of food.
+It most commonly leads to livestock predation, especially where wild prey is scarce.
+Wolf population are poisoned, trapped or killed in retaliation by organized groups in local communities.
+In contrast to such more charismatic or safeguarded species as tigers or elephants, the Indian wolf lacks substantial legal protection under Indian wildlife law and is thus more liable to persecution.
+Additionally, myths and negative perceptions about the Indian wolf provide additional fuel for conflict since, at times, it is perceived as dangerous or not worthy of protection.
+To mitigate this conflict, community education and improved practice in livestock management, along with legal protection of the ecological function of the Indian wolf, is necessary.